Return on Investment Details

 - Network Television

 - When you consider the life of a feature film, the valuation is much more comprehensive.
-It first starts with US and foreign with Pay-Per-View, inflight movies, Internet viewing purchases, network television, and reruns.
+It first starts with US and foreign Box office viewers, Pay-Per-View, inflight movies, Internet viewing purchases, network television, and reruns.
 Your product will FOREVER be in the various film and television placements where your product was placed.

 William Shatner with Artic Ease

 - In regard to how you can utilize the images, cart blanche without any further permission needed, is as follows:

 - The verbiage attached to these images must read as follows:

 - “As seen with”